UvinduW/RCAutopilot/README.md

 ### General Setup
 - Raspberry Pi should be connected to the same network as the PC
 - VNC into it (SSH should work too, though not tested)
-  - Username: pi; Password: raspberry
+  - Default Username: pi; Default Password: raspberry
   - Remote Desktop Viewer on Ubuntu should work for VNC
 - The only script that needs to be run on the Raspberry Pi is `Combined_Client.py`.
 This script should be run only after the script on the PC has started.
 Use VNC on the PC to easily launch the script on the Raspberry Pi.
 - I used the TP-Link wireless router as a dedicated network for this project but you should be able to use any unrestricted wireless network